edgio-docs/edgio-docs/src/guides/v7/security/rate_rules.md

     -   Regular expressions or wildcards may not be used to identify requests.
     -   Blank values are not allowed.
     -   Add a value by typing it and then pressing 'ENTER'.
--   Ensure that your rate limiting configuration complies the following limits:
+-   Ensure that your rate limiting configuration complies with the following limits:
     -   **Condition groups per rate rule:** 5
     -   **Conditions per condition group:** 5
     -   **# of values per condition:**